The Permit Process

 A completed permit application is required prior to beginning the administrative process.
 You may pick up a permit application at the Permit Application Center or online.
 You’ll be asked to document “who” will perform the work and “what,” “where,” and “how” the work will be completed.
 Drawings, plans or other documentation of the proposed work may be required.
 You may be asked to pay for all or part of your permit fee at the time of application.

 During the review process, county staff will determine if your project is in compliance with the building code, the zoning ordinance, and other county or state ordinances and statutes.
 The length of the review process will depend on the type and complexity of the project.
 Many small residential applications can be processed in one day.
 Posted plan review timeframes are kept online.

 When compliance with the code, zoning ordinances and other applicable statutes are determined, the permit application is approved.
 Once all final permit fees are paid, the permit is issued.

 However, if the permit application is not approved or a review has failed, your permit application as submitted will be denied.
 When a permit application is denied, you must make the necessary corrections and resubmit the application.
 Staff will post deficiencies online for your convenience.

-During the entire construction phase, the permit must be placed in a window or other prominent place at the project site and a copy of the county-approved building plan and related documents must be maintained at the site.
+During the entire construction phase, all permits must be placed in a window or other prominent place at the project site and a copy of the county-approved building plans and related documents must be maintained at the site.